robertorosero/pyhtonmig/Doc/library/os.rst

 .. function:: setpgid(pid, pgrp)

-   Call the system call :cfunc:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
+   Call the system call :c:func:`setpgid` to set the process group id of the process with id *pid* to the process group with id *pgrp*.
 See the Unix manual for the semantics.